ABOUT RACHEL

 A teacher's depth.

-I came to Pilates the way many dancers do — out of necessity.
+I came to Pilates the way many performers do.
+Out of necessity.

-During my training at UC Irvine, I was performing constantly and pushing hard.
-After major surgery, I needed a smarter way to rebuild.
-A teacher introduced me to Pilates, and everything shifted — not just physically, but in how I understood movement itself.
+During my training at UC Irvine I was performing constantly and pushing hard.
+After major surgery I needed a smarter way to rebuild.
+A teacher introduced me to Pilates and everything shifted.
+Not just physically.
+In how I understood what a body actually is and what it is capable of.

 PERFORMANCE